Writing Style Guide

 "Enabling previews adds 65536 bytes to the size of each blend-file (unless it is compressed)."

-These details are not useful for users to memorize and they become quickly outdated.
+These details are not useful for users and become quickly outdated.

 • Avoid documenting bugs.